pbo-dpb/pbo-research-tool-boilerplate--gabarit-des-outils-de-recherche/README.md

 ### English

 A single component can be embedded in an ABCMS web page.
 An example of how the component is loaded in available in `index.html`.
-A `public-path` attribute will provide the base path of the assets that can be loaded by the web component.

 The web component can raise a `navigation-context-update` event to update the wrapper's UI.
 See `WrapperEventDispatcher.js` for more information on how to format this `CustomEvent`.

 ### Français

 Un seul composant peut être intégré dans une page web ABCMS.
 Un exemple de la façon dont le composant est chargé est disponible dans `index.html`.
-Un attribut `public-path` fournira le chemin de base des actifs qui peuvent être chargés par le composant web.

 Le composant Web peut déclencher un événement `navigation-context-update` pour mettre à jour l'interface utilisateur de la page ABCMS englobante.
 Voir `WrapperEventDispatcher.js` pour plus d'informations sur la façon de formater ce `CustomEvent`.